Back to: Home

 4. You can see (at the bottom), the total of all absences hours.

-5. You can also see that after removing dismissed absences, there's less hours of absences.
+5. You can also see that after removing excused absences, there's less hours of absences.

-6. That's because this absence was dismissed, so it now shows in gray, and doesn't count towards the total.
+6. That's because the absence was excused, so it now shows in grey, and doesn't count towards the total.

-7. When you mouse over each dismissed row, you'll see the explanation added by the manager who approved the absence dismissal.
+7. When you mouse over each excused row, you'll see the explanation added by the manager who excused the absence.

-8. And finally, to see the "dismiss options", click any row.
+8. And finally, to see the "excuse options", tap any row.

 And that's it!
 That's everything you need to know about using "Absences list" reports!